AintSmurf/API-FrontEnd-Testing-with-Backend-Automation/README.md

 • tcido stands for – test case id for orders.

+• tcidco stands for – test case id for coupons.

 • customers – pytest -m customers.
 (Run all the costumer tests)

 • products – pytest -m products.
 (Run all the product tests.)

 • orders – pytest -m orders.
 (Run all the orders tests)

+• coupons – pytest -m coupons.
+(Run all the coupons tests)

 Selenium Section: